 Marketing and SEO

 This one is self-explanatory.
-Marketing (specifically digital marketing) and website hosting and SEO are the lifeblood of every modern business.
+Grow your agency (specifically digital marketing) and website hosting and SEO are the lifeblood of every modern business.
 Whether it’s a mom-and-pop restaurant, a startup tech firm, or a Fortune 500 company, marketing and SEO are investments in growth and profitability.

 Now, let’s suppose you possess the talent to successfully create marketing strategies and deploy digital campaigns (PPC advertising, email marketing, etc.).
 Or, maybe you have the skills to research keywords and make Google bend to your will.
 If either (or both) of these scenarios is the case, take full advantage!
 You have the potential to pull in a quite sizable chunk of money depending on how you price and position your services as extensions of the website design and development work you’ve already done.